IshamMohamed/synca/README.md

 ## Prerequisites for code generation
 ### .NET 5 Preview
 - C# Source Generators are only supported in .NET 5.
+So make sure you've installed .NET 5 (preview) SDK to build the project.
 ### API Project
 - Should have project reference to `synca.lib.csproj` project and `synca.gen.csproj` with `OutputItemType="Analyzer" ReferenceOutputAssembly="false"`.
 - Should have `<LangVersion>preview</LangVersion>` in the .csproj file.